 We speak briefly to all prospective clients (or their parent/guardian) by phone prior to setting up an initial consultation.
 The initial consultation lasts one hour.
 This meeting provides us with a chance to discuss your interest in coming to therapy at this time, and to see if we are a good fit for working together.
 If we decide to proceed, we will typically meet on a weekly basis for 45 minutes per session.

 Individual therapy is used to treat a wide number of emotional difficulties, life transitions and psychological disorders.
 A person does not need to have a psychological disorder to benefit from therapy.
 Often people start therapy during periods of life change and intense stress, and after a brief course of treatment, many people feel better and decide to stop therapy.
 Other people have more pervasive challenges or difficulties, and benefit from being in therapy for a longer period of time.

 Individual therapy involves regular meetings between a licensed therapist and a client.
-For kids and teens, regular or intermittent check-in meetings with parent(s)/guardian(s) also occur in the case of treating tweens and teens.)
+For kids and teens, regular or intermittent check-in meetings with parent(s)/guardian(s) also occur.
 Together, we come up with goals for your treatment, and check-in regularly to be sure that we are on track with our goals.

 There are many different therapeutic modalities and treatment approaches that people find helpful.
 We adhere to an eclectic approach in that treatment is designed to achieve the client + therapist's specific treatment goals.
-Often, treatment incorporates tools and insights from Cognitive Behavioral Therapy (CBT), Psychodynamic Therapy, Acceptance and Commitment Therapy (ACT) and Dialectical Behavior Therapy (DBT), Emotion-Focused Therapy (EFT), Exposure Therapy and/or Play Therapy.
+Treatment may incorporate tools and insights from Cognitive Behavioral Therapy (CBT), Psychodynamic Therapy, Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), Emotion-Focused Therapy (EFT), Exposure Therapy and/or Play Therapy.
 Our work may also involve the use of mindfulness meditation / relaxation exercises, art, journaling, games and more.